Chapter 12Testing, evaluation, and trace discipline

 4. Replay infrastructure.
 Once traces exist, build the capability to replay them against the substrate.
 This enables the most powerful test patterns.

-5. Continuous evaluation.
+6. Continuous evaluation.
 Wire up sampling, scoring, and dashboarding.
-Run continuously.
+Run continuously; split capability from regression suites as tasks saturate.

 Skipping steps is tempting and unwise.
 A team that builds continuous evaluation without trace discipline cannot investigate the failures the evaluation finds.
 A team that builds replay without governance tests cannot trust the replay’s results.
 The order is sequential because each layer rests on the previous.